Bilingual Development in Context

 - Tracy Love, Director

-The Cognitive Neuroscience Laboratory consists of four separate research areas in the field of cognitive neuroscience: aphasia, language development, neuroimaging, and psycholinguistics.
+The LANG Laboratory consists of four separate research areas in the field of cognitive neuroscience: aphasia, language development, neuroimaging, and psycholinguistics.

-Under the direction of Dr. Tracy Love-Geffen, the CNL’s research efforts are centered on the study of human cognitive processes, with a major emphasis on language processing in adults and children throughout the life span.
+Under the direction of Drs.
+Tracy Love and Lewis Shapiro, the LANG’s efforts are centered on the study of human cognitive processes, with a major emphasis on language processing in adults and children throughout the life span.

 Language Acquisition, Poverty, and Culture Lab